Skip to content

 Running your application locally

-Once you have your Dockerfile and your application files.
-You can test it out locally.
+Once you have your Dockerfile and your application files, you can test it out locally:

 # Build your image, and tag it as my_app